-The F-Pace will take on the BMW X3 and Mercedes-Benz GLC (next-gen GLK-Class) in the premium small crossover segment but will be set apart by brilliant dynamics and fuel efficiency made possible by an advanced lightweight aluminum architecture.
-That new platform is the iQ[Al] that debuted in the XE.
+The F-Pace will take on the Audi Q5, BMW X3 and new Mercedes-Benz GLC in the premium small crossover segment but will be set apart by brilliant dynamics and fuel efficiency made possible by lightweight aluminum construction.
+Underpinning the vehicle is Jaguar Land Rover’s iQ[Al] platform that debuted in the XE and also underpins the recently revealed 2016 XF.

 Derived from the Premium Lightweight Architecture used by Land Rover, the iQ[Al] is a scalable vehicle platform designed not only to be light but also extremely stiff.
 It’s also been designed to incorporate innovative efficiency technologies such as diesel, plug-in hybrid and even battery-powered electric powertrains, and it also features some pretty sophisticated chassis technology like Instinctive All-Wheel Drive and All Surface Progress Control.

-Standard powertrains in the F-Pace will include Jaguar’s Ingenium range of turbocharged 2.0-liter four-cylinders, and, as supported by the photos of the new higher-performance model, the automaker’s supercharged 3.0-liter V-6.
-An eight-speed automatic is expected to be the only transmission offered.
+Standard powertrains in the F-Pace will include Jaguar’s Ingenium range of turbocharged 2.0-liter four-cylinders, and the automaker’s supercharged 3.0-liter V-6.
+At launch in the U.S. we’re likely to see the F-Pace’s engine lineup mirror that of the XE, which means a base 2.0-liter diesel and more potent supercharged 3.0-liter V-6.
+An eight-speed automatic is expected to be the only transmission.

 Production of the F-Pace will be handled at Jaguar Land Rover’s Solihull plant in the U.K., following a world debut at the 2015 Frankfurt Auto Show this September.
 Sales should start in 2016, with the vehicle arriving as a 2017 model.